janimattiellonen/discgolf-diary/technique.md

 - spine should be straight during reachback (not bent left or right)
 - during reachback, the hand should not curl behind your body
+  - this forces your hand to move in a circular motion and you will lose power and accuracy
 - during reachback, the disc should be a bit away from your body
 - plant foot should be approximately 90 degrees towards the direction your are throwing
 - both feet should not be on the same imaginary line that is pointing where you are about to throw